 About the Journal

-DELSU Journal of Niger Delta Studies (DELSU-JNDS) (Print and Online versions) established 2025, is a peer-reviewed biannual (June and December) journal published by the Centre for Niger Studies (CENDS), Delta State University, Abraka, Nigeria.
+DELSU Journal of Niger Delta Studies (DELSU-JNDS) (Print and Online versions) established 2025, is a peer-reviewed biannual (June and December) journal published by the Centre for Niger Delta Studies (CENDS), Delta State University, Abraka, Nigeria.

 Title of Journal: DELSU Journal of Niger Delta Studies